 - Temporary Partial Disability: When your doctor believes you'll be able to return to work with certain limitations because of your injury.

 - Temporary Total Disability: When a doctor decides that your accident has caused you completely unable to work, this is what happens.
 The severity of the injury determines how much you can be paid for lost time at work.
 During your recuperation, you may be eligible for two-thirds of your normal pay.
 In extreme situations, temporary coverage may cover up to 60% of your usual pay for up to six months.

-- Permanent Total Disability Benefits: When a catastrophic injury occurs and the victim suffers a permanent disability, total disability benefits may be available.
+- Permanent Total Disability Benefits: These may be granted if a catastrophic injury happens, and the victim has a permanent disability.

-Florida workers may also be able to file a third-party claim to receive additional compensation.
-For example, when someone is injured using a defective product at work, the victim may file for workers' compensation benefits from the employer and a third-party claim against the manufacturer of the defective product.
-A third-party claim may be needed to receive fair compensation for a serious injury.Seeking Legal Assistance for Workers' Compensation
+A Florida worker may file a third-party claim to get additional compensation.
+For example, when someone is harmed while using a defective product at work the victim may seek reimbursement from the employer through workers' compensation.
+Also, the injured victim may file a third-party claim against the manufacturer of the defective product.
+This claim may be needed by the injured victim to receive fair compensation for his or her serious injuries.Seeking Legal Assistance for Workers' Compensation

-The Miami workers' compensation attorneys at the Law Offices of Ruth E. Johnson help injured victims pursue compensation claims for their injuries and losses.
-We understand the financial burdens of a workplace injury and have helped numerous Florida workers and their families obtain fair and full compensation under the law.
-Call us today to schedule your free and comprehensive consultation.
+The Law Office of Ruth E. Johnson, a Miami workers' compensation law firm, assists injured victims in pursuing compensation claims for their injuries and losses.
+We understand the financial toll that a workplace accident can have on a family, and we've helped many Florida workers and their families get full and fair compensation under the law.
+Contact us today to book your in-depth consultation at no cost.